 Katrina Bramstedt, PhD, Health Education, answeredIt is unethical to put discriminatory constraints on organ donation.
 For example, you cannot direct an organ donation to a specific patient based on their race, gender, religion, etc. Organs are a gift to be allocated according to clinical need.

-Lyall Gorenstein, MD, Cardiothoracic Surgery, answered on behalf of Columbia University Department of SurgeryThe United Network for Organ Sharing (UNOS) is the national clearinghouse for organ allocation.
+Lyall Gorenstein, MD, Thoracic Surgery (Cardiothoracic Vascular), answered on behalf of Columbia University Department of SurgeryThe United Network for Organ Sharing (UNOS) is the national clearinghouse for organ allocation.
 UNOS was created to maximize the limited supply of organs and give all candidates a fair chance to receive the organ they need, regardless of gender, race, religion, lifestyle, or financial or social status.
 It manages the national transplant waiting list, matching donors to recipients 24 hours a day, 365 days a year, for every transplant center in the country.